myusefulrepo/Tips/Tips - How to use get-WinEvent efficiently.md

 Reach the goal !
 Only users accounts.

-12 - Another Way to identify the interresting thing in an EventLog
+# 12 - Another Way to identify the interesting thing in an EventLog

 Upper I'm talking about Level and KeyWords as filters.